 Click here to check out the City maps online.

 You can help by being involved.
 You may also visit a City of Buffalo Parks Advisory Committee meeting to get information, give suggestions, or try to make change.

 The Buffalo Parks Advisory Committee meets at the City Center on the 4th Monday of every month.

 If you are interested in joining, apply to the City of Buffalo to be appointed to the 9-member Advisory Board.

 All residential streets in the City are swept by a vacuum type street sweeper two times per month.
-Please contact the City using the Street Sweeping request form, and provide your street address in the Location section.
-We will contact you with the day of the week and weekly cycle for your address.

 The Civic Center is located at 1306 County Road 134.
 Take Highway 55 to County Road 134.
 The Civic Center is approximately a quarter of a mile on your left.